notshi/magpie/README.md

 Dimensions is double-sided A3 (297 x 420mm).
 Risographed in black monotone so please bear this in mind when sending artwork through.
-Printing is self-funded and each issue costs 120 squids (includes folding).
+Printing is currently self-funded and each issue costs around £130.00 (includes folding).
-Print run of 800 - 1000 copies at the [Footprint Workers Co-op](https://www.footprinters.co.uk/).
+Print run of 1000 copies at the [Footprint Workers Co-op](https://www.footprinters.co.uk/).
 Distribution across BD for free by [HowDo?!
 Yorkshire](https://howdoyorkshire.com/).

 Edited & designed by shi (as of Issue #9).